sethtrain/Brumel/people/brother-dorn.md

 After Ando returned, the party made its way through the pass and into the [Shattered Plains](../places/shattered-plains.md), stopping only for supplies in the small villages at the western mouth of the pass.

+## The Dwarven Roads

+The group descended into the dwarven roads, which run deep in the crevasses of the Shattered Plains.
+After losing their light and, tragically, their donkey, they eventually met a dwarf named [Klyn](./klyn.md) who claimed to be a follower of a woman named [Thine](./thine.md).

+Klyn immediately accused Dorn's intern, Krai, of being an elf and associated him with one of a group of missing elf children that Thine is looking for.
+After claiming Thine created and currently controls the Blight, Dorn thought it best that Thine never hear of the party and certainly not hear of Krai.
+Unfortunately, After feeding Klyn a blight-infected portion of bread, he ran off in the night.